JoshuaBluem/F1_Racer/README.md

  - First ("Play Game") is playing yourself with MnK.
  - The Second option ("Watch Algortihm") uses some programmed algorithm.
  - With the third option ("Load AI ...") you can select a Neural-Network (.onnx file) to let an ai play the game.

+**Training an ai**
+Training will start automatically when mlagents-learn is called and "GameScene"-Scene is running.
+Since building the project makes training faster, i recommend building the scene in a "Builds" folder.
+But still you can also train in the unity editor.
+If mlagents is correctly installed and setup, an example training command in the console could be: "mlagents-learn C:\<your path>\YourConfigFile.yaml --env=C:\<your path>\F1_Racer.exe --no-graphics"
+Within the result you will find the trained ai as .onnx file